-We were keen to avoid a behind-the-scenes ‘designers doing some wacky shit then having an exclusive party that is an essentially intimidating environment for locals’ and leaving having kept the neighbours up and a mess behind.
+We were keen to avoid a behind-the-scenes ‘designers doing some wacky stuff then having an exclusive party that is an essentially intimidating environment for locals’ before leaving a mess behind and having kept the neighbours up all weekend.

 Our first task was to use £10 in the local (excellent, amazing and project-saving on several occasions) flea market to bring back objects that interested us and then create devices that helped tell their story.
 Ours was a beautiful, hand-written title deed to a field in Kent form 1853.
 Over a couple of thousand words were used to explicitly explain the extent of the estate, without any diagrams, maps, co-ordinates or tables of measurements.
 It was almost indecipherable.

 We did however try to re-interpret it and visualise it in our own ways, which led us to our first design – a table which people from the local community and visitors to the exhibition could use to map the are in their own way.
 The docking station consisted of a compass made from a clock with the minute hand saying ‘north’.
 This constantly changing north would give us a random sample and spread of the area, with participants heading in 100m (as they estimated) before recording what they could see, who they have spoken to there or are with, what they think of that place, what colours, textures they could see.
 These ‘x’ shaped pieces of paper would then be collated, computed and exhibited as a very human, abstract map of the area.